 - Annual Notice of Change (ANOC)

 - Pharmacy directories

-Section 508 specifically relates to online communications.
-Learn more about Section 508 in our recent blog, 508 Compliance: Who Needs to be Compliant?
+Did you know…?
+Section 508 specifically relates to online communication.
+Learn more about Section 508 in our blog, 508 Compliance: Who Needs to be Compliant?

 Accessibility Promotes Inclusion

-When your organization provide accessible healthcare documents you empower your patients with visual disabilities to take control of their experience and retain their independence.
-You also demonstrate to all your patients that every one of them matters.
+When your organization provides accessible healthcare documents you empower your patients with visual and other disabilities to take control of their experience and retain their independence.
+You also demonstrate to all your patients and customers that every one of them matters.

 This post was written by